-In 2023, Neste established permanent site-level complaints channels at its refineries to address concerns of contracted and subcontracted workers, including migrant workers.
+In 2023-24, Neste established permanent site-level complaints channels ("We Care Channels") at its refineries to address concerns of contracted and subcontracted workers, including migrant workers.
 These channels, accessible via QR codes on posters discreetly placed around the sites (see right), enable workers to submit anonymous complaints directly to Neste.
 The posters inform workers of their rights in various languages and use illustrations and simple terminology to encourage them to report situations in which they may be experiencing exploitation.
-Neste actively promotes the channels and educates workers on their labor rights during site-entry-permit induction and social toolbox meetings.
+Neste actively promotes the channels and educates workers on their labor rights during site-entry-permit induction trainings and social toolbox meetings.
 The complaints are received and managed by local committees.
 Workers also have the option to report concerns directly to supervisors, or to use Neste's company-wide Ethics Online whistleblowing channel.
 All channels guarantee confidentiality and protection from retaliation.
+Read more about Neste's We Care Channels and our actions to safeguard the rights of third-party workers on our website, and in the case study on p.12.